-Here are some easy to follow tips to make sure you get more done with less work while pressure washing your deck.
-Some of these tips also apply to pressure washing concrete.
+Here are some easy-to-follow tips to ensure you get more done with less work while pressure washer deck cleaning.

-Use a stiff-bristled brush to brush off the deck making sure you have removed any loose grit, wood, and dust.
+Use a stiff-bristled brush to clean off the deck, ensuring you have removed any loose grit, wood, and dust.

 Pressure washing can propel loose items at significant speeds, causing damage to property or injury.

 Be sure to remove loose debris before any pressure washer deck cleaning.

 Once the area is fully prepped, you should ensure you have the correct PPE (Personal Protective Equipment) to take on the task.